Michael Phelan (American football): 2025 season

 On February 17, 2025, Phelan was inaugurated as the 40th head coach in Franklin & Marshall football, succeeding Blumenauer.
 In his first season as head coach, Phelan led the Diplomats to 9–1 in regular season play, going undefeated in the Centennial Conference.
 During the season, the Diplomats pulled up sets against the then-ranked and earning F&M its first bid to the conference championships since 2017.
 After defeating Carnegie Mellon, the Diplomats were ranked in the top 25 for the first time since 2018.

 As the no. 25 ranked team, F&M entered the Centennial Conference championship against no. 3 as a heavy underdog.
 After the first quarter, the Diplomats trailed Johns Hopkins 0-21.
 However, the Diplomats rallied in the second quarter, scoring 14 unanswered points to narrow the lead to 21–14.
 After a touchdown pass in the third quarter, the game entered overtime tied at 21–21.
 After Johns Hopkins landed a touchdown and one-point conversion, the Diplomats answered with a touchdown and two-point conversion to secure the upset victory.

 NCAA playoffs

 The Diplomats earned an automatic bid to the NCAA Division III football championship, the first in school history.
 Entering the bracket as the no. 9 seed, Franklin and Marshall secured a first-round bye and a second-round home game against Eastern University Eagles.

+2026 season

+Phelan opened the 2026 season with a 7-31 home win over F&M's longtime local opponent, the Lebanon Valley Flying Dutchman.